I stare at it all day.

 It stares back – all day.

-My computer and I have been keeping a wary eye on one another for years.
+My computer and I have kept a wary eye on one another for years.

-You would think we would trust each other by now – but we don’t because we both know the score.
+One would think we could trust each other by now – but we don’t because we both know the score.

-In accordance with Moore’s law, my computer doubles in power and intelligence every eighteen months, while in accordance with nature’s laws, I get older and more befuddled in the same time.
+In accordance with Moore’s law, my computer doubles in power and intelligence every eighteen months, while in accordance with nature’s law, I get older and more befuddled in the same time.
 The outcome is inevitable.
-Sooner than later it will make its move.

 I don’t mind passing the baton to the next generation but I’ll be damned if I am going to be brushed aside by a box running Windows.
 So I prepare to defend myself.

-I have researched the topic and compiled a short compendium of techniques to kill a computer.
-I offer it as a guide for the inevitable clash between man and machine:
+I researched the topic and compiled a short compendium of techniques to kill a computer.
+I offer it as a guide for the inevitable clash between machine and man: